 Where are Tissot watches made?
 Are Tissot watches made in Switzerland?

-Yes, Tissot watches have been headquartered in Le Locle, Switzerland since its inception.
-Therefore, all Tissot watches are completely Swiss.
-This means that the parts are procured locally, the movements used are Swiss, and assembly and inspection are also carried out in Switzerland.
+Since its inception, Tissot watches have been headquartered in Le Locle, Switzerland.
+Therefore, all Tissot watches are entirely Swiss.
+This means that the parts are procured locally, the movements used are Swiss, and assembly and inspection are also done in Switzerland.

 Because everything is produced and made in the same country, the overall cost of production is lower, allowing brands to offer watches at lower prices.